“Change All the Buttons”, interdisciplinary art project, 2015

 The film “Change All the Buttons” screened during the singers’ breathing experiments.
 According to Inčiūraitė’s original idea, the singers had to breathe in loudly during pauses in the performed work.
 They did not breathe in synchronically, i.e. they breathed individually, each to their own rhythm.
 Yet during the presentation of the project, artist noticed that during the more dynamic episodes of the film, the girls’ breathing became more rapid: the film’s visuality determined their decision to breathe in at shorter intervals, despite the regularity of intervals in the musical work they were performing.
 Thus, the girls wove their breathing organically into the film’s texture.
 Akerman once commented on the editing of her silent film “Hotel Monterey “(1972): “I was breathing, and then at one point I understood it was time to cut.
 It was my breathing that decided the length of my shots.”
 A similar happening took place in the project under discussion: the constructed rhythmic structure (editing) of my film determined the breathing frequency of the members of the choir.

-This film was updated in 2017 during the artists’ residency at the Baltic Gallery of Contemporary Art (BGSW), Poland, where Inčiūraitė invited local singers to add some vocal expresions into the film.
+This film was slightly updated in 2017 during the artists’ residency at the Baltic Gallery of Contemporary Art (BGSW), Poland.

 Photographs by Evgenia Levin